brensch/battleword/README.md

 ```

-### releasing
+### Releasing
- in order to release, run:
+In order to release, run:

 ```
 git tag -a v0.1.0 -m "First release" git push origin v0.1.0 goreleaser release
 ```

-to do a dry run (no upload):
+To do a dry run (no upload):
 ```
 goreleaser release --snapshot --rm-dist
 ```

 `GITHUB_TOKEN` is a standard PAT from github and needs to be set to upload.

-### identity federation
+### Identity Federation

-to allow a github project to use gcloud resources:
+To allow a github project to use gcloud resources:

-setup pool:
+Setup pool:
 ```bash
 gcloud iam workload-identity-pools create "github-pool" \
   --project="battleword" \